1. Beginning your studies:

 I’m on the waiting list for a class – what now?

 If you find yourself on a waiting list (as you can see on UNIVIS next to the respective course) you still have some options.
 Your best bet will be to show up for the first session; should someone who had a fixed place not come for the first session (unexcused), you might still have a chance.
-Failing that, you might want to ask around your colleagues online and in person in case anyone drops out of a class.
-Barring that, check the NEWS section of the department homepage for news of openings or extra courses.
+Failing that, you might want to ask around among your colleagues online and in person in case anyone drops out of a class.
+Additionally, check the NEWS section of the department homepage for news of openings or extra courses.

 How can I register for tutorials?